 The following information has been kindly provided by Manx Textile Recycling Ltd.

-Manx Textile Recycling Ltd collects used clothing and textiles on behalf of a number of charities in the Isle of Man including the Isle of Man Anti-Cancer Association, Save the Children, Peel Charity Shop, Crossroads Caring for Carers and the Manx Society for the Prevention of Cruelty to Animals.
+Manx Textile Recycling Ltd collects used clothing and textiles on behalf of a number of charities in the Isle of Man including the Isle of Man Anti-Cancer Association, Save the Children, Peel Charity Shop, Crossroads and the Manx Society for the Prevention of Cruelty to Animals.
 The company is a profit organisation which makes donations to charity based on the amount of clothing collected.
-MTR’s principal beneficiary is the Isle of Man Anti-Cancer Association and to date £22,000 has been donated to the charity.
+MTR’s principal beneficiary is the Isle of Man Anti-Cancer Association and to date £40,000 has been donated to the charity.
 The charity provides funding for the Staywell Clinic at Noble’s Hospital, supports breast screening and raises awareness of early signs and symptoms of cancer.
 Collections are made from recycling bins at civic amenity sites, supermarkets and bring sites across the Island.
 MTR were also the pioneers of kerbside recycling when they began door-to-door collections in 2005.
 All the textiles collected are shipped to Northern Ireland where they are sorted and graded by Cookstown Textile Recyclers Ltd.

 The clothing is then shipped to Africa where it is sold.
 If you have any unwanted clothes, shoes, handbags, towels, bed linen, even curtains, please call +44 1624 435779 to arrange for them to be collected.

 Recycling schemes at each of the four Civic Amenity Sites have been expanded to include household electrical items (which are classified as hazardous electrical waste for disposal purposes.).
 There's a small charge associated with recycling these items.

 The amount of goods recycled each year helps us to understand how much household electrical waste we are producing on the Island, which in turn informs our future waste strategy.